equinor/neqsim-native/README.md

 ./mvnw -Pnative package
 ```

-To create a shared library - activate this in the pom file by specifying the configuration (activated by default in current pom).
+A shared library is created by activating this in the pom file:
 ```
 <sharedLibrary>true</sharedLibrary>
 ```